 Email Marketing for Retention and Sales

-Your email list is a durable asset you own—independent of social algorithms or ad costs.
-This makes email one of the most cost effective channels for customer retention.
+Your email list is a durable asset you own outright — independent of social algorithms or rising ad costs.
+That’s what makes email one of the most cost-effective channels you’ve got, especially for retention.

 Start simple:

-Welcome sequence – 3–4 emails introducing your brand and delivering promised value
+- Welcome sequence — 3–4 emails introducing your brand and delivering on whatever you promised at signup

 Set up basic segments: